mbcxqcw2/Constraining_LSS_DMs_Backup/README.md

 - The pipes/los segments themselves are created with:
   - `work_directory/batch_jobs/batch_scripts/make_pipes_5.py`
   - associated slurm batch `.sh` scripts in `work_directory/batch_jobs/batch_scripts/`
-  - Note: for speed, these are created sith temporary, placeholder subhaloIDs.
+  - Note: for speed, these are created with temporary, placeholder subhaloIDs.
   - The resulting pipes are output to `work_directory/SpeedTest/` or `work_directory/SpeedTempTest/`.
 - The true subhaloID lists associated with the above created pipes are created with:
   - `batch_jobs/batch_scripts/get_subhaloIDs_1.py`